 As you walk through the space, trees have been integrated into the design to serve as wayfinders as they mark the printing points through the space.
 The integrated biophilic design complements the natural influences in the office and helps to bring the outdoors, in.
 A concept that reflects the work of Kantar TNS.

 Continuing with the natural design elements of the space, we wanted to bring real world environments into the office that wouldn’t usually be found in a workspace.
 In line with Kantar TNS’s work revolving around providing businesses with insights about their products, we wanted to reflect their business by integrating a selection of mini environments in the office to allow staff to go to their favourite areas and use these spaces as if they were their own.

 By moving to activity based working, Kantar TNS reduced their office by 12,000 sq ft and saved £468,000 in rent.

-A focal point of the workspace is to optimise all of the workspace and enable each environment to be workable and used in more than one way.
+A focal point of the workspace design was to enable each environment to be workable and used in more than one way.
 Merging soft seating, snuggle booths and smaller focus booths within the main office space and the locker areas helps to break the bounds of a traditional office and allow for an entirely usable space.
 A selection of tea points and living room style spaces helps to uplift the space and offer staff a variety of comfortable and inviting areas to collaborate and work in.